Ander Zoilo

-Ander Zoilo Cerdeira (born 13 July 2001) is a Spanish professional footballer who plays as a left back for CD Calahorra, on loan from Real Sociedad.
+Ander Zoilo Cerdeira (born 14 February 2000) is a Spanish professional footballer who plays as a left-back for CD Tenerife.

-Club career
+Career

 Zoilo was born in Beasain, Gipuzkoa, Basque Country, and joined Real Sociedad's youth setup in 2012 at the age of 12.
 He made his senior debut with the C-team on 25 August 2019, coming on as a second-half substitute in a 1–1 Tercera División home draw against Club Portugalete.

 Zoilo scored his first senior goal on 14 February 2021, netting the C's fifth in a 5–0 home routing of Urgatzi KK, and ended the campaign with 25 appearances as the side achieved promotion to Segunda División RFEF.
 On 1 July, he renewed his contract until 2023, and spent the entire pre-season with the reserves.

 Zoilo made his professional debut with the B-team on 18 September 2021, replacing fellow debutant Jon Magunazelaia in a 1–1 away draw against Real Zaragoza in the Segunda División championship.
 The following 4 January, he moved on loan to Primera División RFEF side CD Calahorra for the remainder of the season.

+Back to Sanse in July 2022, Zoilo featured regularly for the side (now also in the third division) before agreeing to a one-year deal with CD Lugo in the same category on 4 July 2024.
+On 7 July 2025, he signed a two-year contract with CD Tenerife also in division three.